rmulhol/rmulhol.github.io/_posts/2004-09-14-testing-instance-methods.markdown

 end
 {% endhighlight %}

 So, altogether, not too complicated.
-In order to test an instance methods, your tests need to initialize an instance of the class they intend to test.
+In order to test an instance method, your tests need to initialize an instance that can call that method.

-Bonus side note: if you’re testing multiple instance methods, you can DRY up your code by initializing your instance just once like so:
+Bonus side note: if you’re testing multiple instance methods, you can DRY up your code by initializing your instance just once:

 {% highlight ruby %}
 require 'hello_world'